-Withdrawals.
-Any student who desires to withdraw from the University will contact the Office of the Dean of Students.
-Following an exit interview, the student will be issued a copy of the withdrawal form and the Dean of Students will process the paperwork with the necessary University offices.

-Enforced Withdrawal from the University.
-A student who fails to comply with the stated regulations concerning temporary admission may be required to withdraw after University review.
+- Voluntary Withdrawal from the University.
+A student who desires to withdraw from the University will contact the Dean of Students by the deadline.
+Following an exit interview, the student will be issued a copy of the withdrawal form and the Dean of Students will process the paperwork with the necessary University offices. - Enforced Withdrawal from the University.
+A student who fails to comply with the stated regulations concerning temporary admission or other university policies may be required to withdraw after University review.
 This action will be posted to the permanent record and a statement retained in the academic file.